nus-cs2103-AY2122S1/ip/docs/README.md

 Format: `bye`

 ### Saving of data between uses
-Duke saves your existing task list to a hard disk when the application is closed, and will reload it when the application is loaded again.
-On the first usage of Duke, a directory `data` will be created in the same folder as the `duke.jar` file, and the data will be saved in a file called `duke.txt` within `data`.
+Duck saves your existing task list to a hard disk when the application is closed, and will reload it when the application is loaded again.
+On the first usage of Duck, a directory `data` will be created in the same folder as the `duck.jar` file, and the data will be saved in a file called `duck.txt` within `data`.